-French woman behind counter: Yes, this is normal.
+French woman behind the counter: “Yes, this is normal.
 Times slots fill up very fast.
-Try checking the site at the beginning of the week when new slots open up.
+Try checking the site at the beginning of the week when new slots open up.”

-Me: Instead of making an appointment through the website, since we are here, can we make an appointment through you now?
+Me: “Instead of making an appointment through the website, since we are here, can we make an appointment through you now?”

-French woman behind counter: NO!
+French woman behind the counter: “NO!”

-Me: Can we come early, on any day to change our address?
+Me: I’m speechless for a moment and ask, “Can we come early, on any day, to change our address?”

-French woman behind counter: With a slightly annoyed voice says NO! you must use the website.
+French woman behind the counter: With a slightly annoyed voice, says, “NO! you must use the website.”

 9:47 a.m.: Defeat

 Our hopes of getting an appointment to change our address were crushed in less than 3 minutes at that counter.

-10:00 a.m.: Try again online to make an appointment
+10:30 a.m.: (Try again online to make an appointment online)

 To be continued……….

-“SHIT, I keep getting a 503 server message” yells my husband from his computer.
+“SHIT, I keep getting a 503 server message,” yells my husband from his computer.

 “Me too!” yells my son Kieran from his room.